U8NWXD/oppia-wiki/Backend-tests.md

                 base.load_template('oppia-root.mainpage.html'))
 ```

-Notice that the test class inherits from `test_utils.GenericTestBase`.
-All our test classes inherit from `GenericTestBase`, though some may inherit indirectly (e.g. inherit from a class that inherits from `GenericTestBase`).
-The `GenericTestBase` class provides a few functions you may want to use:
+Notice that the test class inherits from `test_utils.GenericTestBase`, which provides a few functions you may want to use:

 * `GenericTestBase` inherits from `unittest.TestCase`, so all the normal unittest functions are available.
 In particular, we use the unittest assertion functions.